 In proud partnership with:

-Based on a longitudinal survey of our CPP program graduates: (96% response rate!)
+Metrics from our last longitudinal survey of our CPP program graduates: (96% response rate!) - new survey underway

 91% are pursuing or planning to pursue a STEM degree